Topological embeddings into transformation monoids: Proofs of the main theorems

 \begin{proof} The equivalences (i) $\Leftrightarrow$ (iii) and (iii) $\Leftrightarrow$ (iv) are established in \cref{theorem-compact}.

 The implication (ii) $\Rightarrow$ (iv) follows from the fact that $I_\N$ is metrizable and totally disconnected.

-(iv) $\Rightarrow$ (ii) As we already showed in the proof of~\cref{theorem-compact}, each totally disconnected compact metrizable topological semigroup $S$ embeds into a Tychonoff product $\prod_{n\in\N}Y_{n}$ of finite discrete semigroups $Y_n$, $n\in\N$.
+(iv) $\Rightarrow$ (ii).
+As we already showed in the proof of~\cref{theorem-compact}, each totally disconnected compact metrizable topological semigroup $S$ embeds into a Tychonoff product $\prod_{n\in\N}Y_{n}$ of finite discrete semigroups $Y_n$, $n\in\N$.
 For each $n\in \N$ consider the projection $(S)\pi_{n}\subseteq Y_n$ of $S$ on the $n$-th coordinate.
 Clearly, the semigroup $(S)\pi_n$ is inverse.
 By the Wagner-Preston Theorem, each countable inverse semigroup embeds into $I_\N$.
 Since for each $n\in\N$ the semigroup $(S)\pi_n$ is finite, the discrete semigroup $(S)\pi_n$ embeds topologically into $I_\N$.
 Taking into account that $S\subseteq \prod_{n\in\N}(S)\pi_n$, \cref{prod}(ii) implies that $S$ is topologically isomorphic to a subsemigroup of $I_\N$. \end{proof}

 Besides the canonical topology, $I_\N$ can be endowed with a Polish semigroup topology $\Tau$ which is generated by the subbasis consisting of the sets $U_{x, y}$ and $W_x$ (defined in the introduction), where $x,y\in \N$.
-The topology $\Tau$ was investigated in~\cite{main} under the name $\mathcal I_2$.
+The topology $\Tau$ was investigated in~\cite{main} under the name $\mathcal I_2$, and is used in the proof of the next proposition.

 \begin{proposition} If a topological Clifford semigroup $S$ embeds topologically into $I_\N$, then $S$ is topologically isomorphic to a subsemigroup of $\N^\N$. \end{proposition}